-The regulation sets a binding economy-wide emission reductions target of at least 40% by 2030 compared to 1990.
-Specified sectors of the economy not covered by the EU ETS must reduce emissions by 30% by 2030 compared to 2005 as their contribution to the overall target.
+The ESR was adopted in 2018 and set a target for the EU of reducing non-ETS emissions by 30% by 2030 compared to 2005.
 Each member state has its own individual target.
-Ireland's current target for greenhouse gas emission is for a 30% reduction by 2030 in relation to 2005 levels.
+Ireland's initial target for greenhouse gas emissions was for a 30% reduction by 2030, relative to 2005 levels.

 On 14 July 2021, the European Commission adopted a series of legislative proposals setting out how it intends to achieve climate neutrality in the EU by 2050, including the intermediate target of an at least 55% net reduction in greenhouse gas emissions by 2030, relative to 1990 levels.
-The package proposes to revise several pieces of EU climate legislation, including the EU ETS, Effort Sharing Regulation, transport and land use legislation, setting out the ways in which the Commission intends to reach EU climate targets under the European Green Deal.16
+The package proposes to revise several pieces of EU climate legislation, including the EU ETS, Effort Sharing Regulation, transport and land use legislation, setting out the ways in which the Commission intends to reach EU climate targets under the European Green Deal.15 The ESR has been revised as part of the EU Fit for 55 package and will be effective from 16 May 202316; this will see the EU's collective 2030 target increase from a 30% to a 40% reduction in emissions relative to 2005 levels and Ireland's target to increase from a 30% to a 42% reduction in non-ETS emissions over the same period.